/* For sample image thumbnails */

 RODENSTOCK / ALPA HR ALPAGON 4.0/32 MM, SB17

 You can capture a much wider view by shifting and stitching, though.
 For example, on 12 STC, you can put the digital back in portrait mode, and shift +/- 18mm to take two vertical images.
 When you stitch the two vertical images together, you will get a horizontal image very close to the view of a 22mm lens!
 The edges are a tad bit soft if you’re pixel peeping, however the edges of HR 23 are not as stellar as the center either.
 Even when cropping out the slightly soft portion, you will get something very close to 24-25mm views.
-In other words, if you don't want to buy the expensive HR 23, there is an very easy way to reproduce the view of it, with significantly more pixels.
+In other words, if you don't want to buy the expensive HR 23, there is a very easy way to reproduce the view of it, with significantly more pixels.
 And you can tilt and stitch at the same time.
 How wonderful is that?

 A word of warning: the front element of HR 32 bulges out in the center.
 Most screw-on filters will touch the center, leaving a mark on glass.
 It probably will not affect image quality, but it is an eye-sore on such a high-end lens.
-My solution (suggested to me by the late Fred Zhou, the highly esteemed and long-time ALPA representative for Mainland China, Hong Kong, Macao, and Taiwan), is to use a 95mm filter with a 86-95mm step-up ring.
+My solution (suggested to me by the late Mr. Fred Zhou, the highly esteemed and long-time ALPA representative for Mainland China, Hong Kong, Macao, and Taiwan), is to use a 95mm filter with a 86-95mm step-up ring.
 The step-up ring creates a tiny but safe gap between the filter and the front element.

 RODENSTOCK / ALPA HR ALPAGON 4.0/50 MM, SB34